 - Find Ways To Supplement Your Therapy At Home

-One great way to reduce your total counseling costs is to find ways that you can work on your relationship at home.
+One great way to reduce your total counseling costs is to find ways to work on your relationship at home.
 This can be achieved by looking for external resources and heavily utilizing what you have learned at therapy regularly.
 You can then cut down your visits to a certain number of times throughout the week as a way to check up on your progress as you do most of the work out of the office.
 However, this may only work for couples who are extremely self-motivated and desire success.
 If you have quite a few conflicts in your relationship and need support, this may not be the best option for you.

 - You Can Utilize Online Alternatives

-In theory, this price could be significantly reduced if clients began paying just for the information they needed, rather than pay a recurring bill.
+In theory, this price could be significantly reduced if clients began paying just for the information they needed rather than pay a recurring bill.
 This is precisely why online couples therapy has been a growing industry.
-Online companies like Regain offer live sessions with counselors via text, email, or video, and all according to the user's or couple's needs.
+Online companies like Regain offer live sessions with counselors via text, email, video, and all according to the user's or couple's needs.
 There are no contracts or an assigned number of sessions.
-Instead, couples just pay for the sessions they need, according to their availability and budget.
+Instead, couples pay for the sessions they need, according to their availability and budget.